 Be very careful when driving a high capacitance bus.
 The more capacitance the output drivers must charge for each conversion, the more instantaneous digital current flows through $V{DR}$ and DR GND.
-These large charging current spikes can cause on-chip noise that can couple into the analog circuitry, degrading dynamic performance.
-Adequate power supply bypassing and careful attention to the ground plane will reduce this problem.
-Additionally, bus capacitance beyond that specified will cause $t{OD}$ to increase, making it difficult to properly latch the ADC output data.
+These large charging current spikes can cause on-chip ground noise and couple into the analog circuitry, degrading dynamic performance.
+Adequate bypassing, limiting output capacitance and careful attention to the ground plane will reduce this problem.
+Additionally, bus capacitance beyond the specified 20 pF/pin will cause $t{OD}$ to increase, making it difficult to properly latch the ADC output data.
 The result could be an apparent reduction in dynamic performance.

 To minimize noise due to output switching, minimize the load currents at the digital outputs.
 This can be done by connecting buffers (74AC541, for example) between the ADC outputs and any other circuitry.
 Only one driven input should be connected to each output pin.
-Additionally, inserting series $100\Omega$ resistors at the digital outputs, close to the ADC pins, will isolate the outputs from trace and other circuit capacitances and limit the output currents, which could otherwise result in performance degradation.
-See Figure 21.
+Additionally, inserting series resistors of about $100\Omega$ at the digital outputs, close to the ADC pins, will isolate the outputs from trace and other circuit capacitances and limit the output currents, which could otherwise result in performance degradation.
+See Figure 31.